riatzukiza/riatzukiza.github.io/kanban/tasks/Intelligent movement commands.md

 # Epic
 One of the core mechanics in an rts game is the ability to issue movement commands.
-The way we do that in this game will be a little different than how it is usually [[done]].
+The way we do that in this game will be a little different than how it is usually [[../done|done]].
 I'm thinking that you can select a group of units, and you issue a series of way points, then a ghost ant quickly traverses the field until it reaches that point, up to a limit.
 If the point can be reached with the existing field with in the traversal limit, that path is is used ontop of the noise to reach it.